-Turmeric, an ingredient in most curries and mustards, has a history of being used as more than just a spice.
-Turmeric's deep-orange pigment has long been used as a dye, and both Ayurvedic and Chinese medicine traditions use turmeric in treatments.
+Turmeric, an ingredient in most curries and mustards, has a nearly 4000-year history of use as more than just a spice.
+Turmeric's deep-orange pigment has been used as a dye, and both Ayurvedic and Chinese medicine traditions use turmeric in treatments.
 Turmeric has also held a place in religious ceremonies across India for thousands of years.

 Today, supplement makers say turmeric may be useful for people with inflammation or joint pain, or for those who want to take antioxidants, which turmeric contains.
-Turmeric is also purported to treat heartburn, stomach ulcers, gallstones, wounds and eczema.
+Turmeric is also purported to treat heartburn, stomach ulcers, gallstones, allergies, diabetes, Alzheimer's disease, depression, wounds and eczema.
 Some claim turmeric can aid digestion and regulate menstruation.

-The turmeric plant, or Curcuma longa, is an herb closely related to ginger.
+The turmeric plant (Curcuma longa) is an herb closely related to ginger.
 It's cultivated in tropical climates across Asia for its rootstocks, which supply the flavor and pigment of the plant.
 The rootstocks — which grow underground, but are more of a stem than a true root — can be ground into a paste, or dried and ground into a powder.

-Turmeric contains beta-carotene, ascorbic acid (vitamin C), calcium, flavonoids, fiber, iron, niacin, potassium, zinc and other nutrients.
+Turmeric contains more than 300 naturally occurring components including beta-carotene, ascorbic acid (vitamin C), calcium, flavonoids, fiber, iron, niacin, potassium, zinc and other nutrients.
 But the chemical in turmeric linked to its most highly touted health effects is curcumin.

 Does turmeric work?

 Few studies have been done to reliably prove or disprove turmeric's purported benefits.
-But there is some preliminary evidence to suggest curcumin has use as a supplement, according to the National Center for Complementary and Alternative Medicine.
+But there is some preliminary evidence to suggest curcumin has some health benefits, according to the National Center for Complementary and Alternative Medicine.

 One experiment in rats showed that curcumin may ease joint swelling from rheumatoid arthritis.
 Researchers gave rats turmeric extracts before and after inducing rheumatoid-arthritis symptoms in the animals.
 Some extracts contained only curcuminoids, the family of chemicals that include curcumin, while other extracts contained curcuminoids along with other compounds.
 The study, published in 2006 in the Journal of Natural Products, found that pure curcuminoid extracts were more effective in treating rheumatoid-arthritis symptoms, and that curcuminoids worked better in preventing new joint swelling than in treating existing swelling.